 Having been born and raised in Florida, I have seen first hand the devastation caused by hurricanes.
 But no matter what part of the country you are from, sooner or later you could be the recipient of some kind of disaster caused by severe weather.

-That’s why I think that ICF construction is such a great option.
+That is why ICF construction is such a great option.
 ICF stands for “Insulated Concrete Forms”.
 They are concrete forms used to construct the exterior walls of homes.
 The forms are hollow in the middle section, which usually house metal reinforcements used to strengthen the concrete that will eventually be poured inside the forms to fill all the gaps.
 Each side of the form consists of insulating material, which is usually about two to four inches of foam insulation.
 They also come in varying thicknesses.
 So, in the finished product, your exterior walls have a concrete core wrapped with insulating foam.

 ICF wall systems can be clad with traditional material such as siding, stucco, brick, stone, etc. on the exterior wall surfaces.